 The best part of my service, however, are my smaller students.
 They’re all so enthused about anything and everything, especially games that break from the monotony that is school.
 Granted they still have to learn English whether or not I’m around, but at least I can provide a silly presence in the classroom that also brings context to the language they’re learning.
 These days most of my students will visibly shake from excitement if I just mention the idea of playing Hangman or Simon Says!
 Every time I have English club, I end up staying for at least an extra thirty minutes after the kids beg me to play more Uno.
 The greater aspect that touches me here is that they genuinely enjoy learning.

-I know plenty of them might become apathetic about their education as they grow older.
-I am certain that many of them will forget almost all of the English they’ve learned by the time they are my age.
+I know some of them might become apathetic about their education as they grow older.
 However, I am also sure that many of them will go on to be good people who might be more curious about the world outside of Armenia.
-I guess in the end that’s been the whole point of my service here.
+I guess in the end that’s a great impact as a result of my service here.

 I hope I can survive another sub zero winter.
 I hope I can live another year far from friends and family back home.
 I hope I can become a better teacher and more understanding person.
 I hope I leave a positive impression of Americans (one where they don’t only think of spies or rappers).
 I hope my students understand the beauty and freedom education can give.